The Woman in Black (play)

-The Woman in Black is a 1987 stage play, adapted by Stephen Mallatratt.
-The play is based on the 1983 book of the same name by British author Susan Hill.
+The Woman in Black is a two-act stage play adapted by Stephen Mallatratt from Susan Hill's novel of the same name.
 The play was produced by PW Productions, led by Peter Wilson.
 It is notable for only having three actors perform the whole play.
 It was first performed at the Stephen Joseph Theatre in Scarborough, in 1987.
 The production opened in London's West End in 1989 and was performed there until 4 March 2023 for 13,232 performances, becoming the second longest-running non-musical play in West End history, after The Mousetrap.

 Plot summary

 Act I

 In an empty Victorian theatre, an old Arthur Kipps is reading aloud from a manuscript of his story.
 A young actor, whom he hired to help dramatise the tale, enters and criticises him for his rigid delivery.
 After a debate, they agree to perform the story, with the Actor playing a younger Kipps, and Kipps himself playing all the other characters and narrating the play.

 Young Kipps learns of the death of the elderly and reclusive widow, Mrs. Drablow.
 He travels to Crythin Gifford to sort through her private papers.
 On the train, he meets a local landowner, Mr. Samuel Daily, who tells him a little about Mrs. Drablow.
 Upon their arrival at Crythin Gifford, Mr. Daily drops off Arthur at the local inn where he is to stay the night.

 The next morning, young Arthur meets with a local man enlisted to help him, Mr. Horatio Jerome.
 They go to Mrs. Drablow's funeral together, where Arthur sees a woman, standing alone and dressed all in black.
 At first feeling sympathy for the young woman, who appears to be suffering from a wasting disease, he asks Mr. Jerome who she is.
 Mr. Jerome is visibly uncomfortable and forces Arthur away from the church, insisting that there was no woman.
 After their return to the inn, Mr. Jerome's mood lifts and says that a local man will arrive shortly to escort Arthur to Mrs. Drablow's house.